X01XX/UES-Forth/README.md

 plans become possible to start to control selection.
 Early plans have a tendency to fail, but failure provides data, understanding improves.

-With more samples, plans become easier to find, more steps per plan, more likely to succeed.
+With more actively selected samples, corners are found.
+Plans become easier to find, more steps per plan, more likely to succeed.
-Corners are found, corner clusters are calculated.
+Corner clusters are calculated.
 The corner cluster algorithm can be slowed by too much data, maybe there's a better way?
 Excess data is then deleted.
 </pre>